liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/01-configuring-your-apps-title-and-back-link.markdown

+---
+header-id: configuring-your-applications-title-and-back-link
+---

-# Configuring Your Application's Title and Back Link [](id=configuring-your-applications-title-and-back-link)
+# Configuring Your Application's Title and Back Link

 For @product-ver@ administration applications, the title should be moved to the inner views of the app and the associated back link should be moved to the